-- (4) If the building has an overhang, the 10 foot (3 m) clearance shall be measured from a point below the edge of the overhang only if the building is three stories or less.
-If the building is four stories or more, the 10 foot (3 m) clearance shall be measured from the outside building wall. - (5) Fire escapes, outside stairs, and covered walkways attached to or between buildings, shall be considered as part of the building. - 604.12.1 Transformer pads may be located closer to noncombustible walls than the above required minimum clearances in 605.12(1) upon written approval of the authority having jurisdiction, however, in no case shall the transformer location be less than 3 feet (0.9 m) from the building. - 604.12.2 Transformer pads existing prior to December 31, 1994, are exempted from the requirements of 605.11.
-When buildings are modified, reductions in space separations may be less than the above required minimum clearances upon written approval of the authority having jurisdiction." - 7.
-Delete section 607 in its entirety and substitute in its place the following: - 607.1 "General.
-Commercial kitchen exhaust hoods and residential cooking appliances in commercial and public buildings shall comply with the requirements of NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations, as adopted by this Chapter 120-3-3." - 7.
-Delete section 609.2 in its entirety and substitute in its place the following: - 607.2 "Where required.
-A commercial hood complying with NFPA 96, as adopted by this Chapter 120-3-3, shall be installed in any occupancy at or above all commercial cooking appliances, and domestic cooking appliances used for commercial purposes and which produce grease laden vapors. - 607.2.1 The provisions of 607.2 shall not apply where provided for in the scoping provisions of subsection 1.1.4 of NFPA 96, as adopted by this Chapter 120-3-3." - 8.
-Delete 607.3 in its entirety and substitute in its place the following: - 607.3 "Operations and maintenance.
-Commercial cooking appliances, and domestic cooking appliances used for commercial purposes and which produce grease laden vapors, and all components of ventilation systems serving such appliances shall be installed, operated and maintained in accordance with the provisions of NFPA 96 as adopted by this Chapter 120-3-3."
+- (3) Transformer pad edges shall be not less than 10 feet (3 m) from any window or other opening. - (4) If the building has an overhang, the 10 foot (3 m) clearance shall be measured from a point below the edge of the overhang only if the building is three stories or less.
+If the building is four stories or more, the 10 foot (3 m) clearance shall be measured from the outside building wall. - (5) Fire escapes, outside stairs, and covered walkways attached to or between buildings, shall be considered as part of the building.

+604.12.1 Transformer pads may be located closer to noncombustible walls than the above required minimum clearances in 605.12(1) upon written approval of the authority having jurisdiction, however, in no case shall the transformer location be less than 3 feet (0.9 m) from the building.

+604.12.2 Transformer pads existing prior to December 31, 1994, are exempted from the requirements of 605.11.
+When buildings are modified, reductions in space separations may be less than the above required minimum clearances upon written approval of the authority having jurisdiction.

+- 7. Delete section 607 in its entirety and substitute in its place the following: - 607.1 General.
+Commercial kitchen exhaust hoods and residential cooking appliances in commercial and public buildings shall comply with the requirements of NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations, as adopted by this Subject 120-3-3. - 8.
+Delete section 609.2 in its entirety and substitute in its place the following: - 607.2 Where required.
+A commercial hood complying with NFPA 96, as adopted by this Subject 120-3-3, shall be installed in any occupancy at or above all commercial cooking appliances, and domestic cooking appliances used for commercial purposes and which produce grease laden vapors.

+607.2.1 The provisions of 607.2 shall not apply where provided for in the scoping provisions of subsection 1.1.4 of NFPA 96, as adopted by this Subject 120-3-3.

+- 9. Delete 607.3 in its entirety and substitute in its place the following: - 607.3 Operations and maintenance.
+Commercial cooking appliances, and domestic cooking appliances used for commercial purposes and which produce grease laden vapors, and all components of ventilation systems serving such appliances shall be installed, operated and maintained in accordance with the provisions of NFPA 96 as adopted by this Subject 120-3-3.